fahadsidd107/1-of-2.MERN_News-Mobile-App_BackendServer/README.md

 # News App

-Welcome to my React and Node Website Code to build a fully-functional e-commerce website.
+Welcome to my React Native and Node Hybrid App Code to build a fully-functional News App.
 Clone this repo to build an e-commerce website using MERN stack (MongoDB, ExpressJS, React and Node.JS).

 # You Will Learn